 Roar had a lot of potential, and I loved the world-building, but unfortunately the plot was too slow and other than Aurora I couldn’t connect with any of the characters.
 Still after the way it ended my hopes are for a promising sequel.

 It was the blurb that drew me to this novel, and Nemesis really was a book of two halves.
 Unfortunately for me it felt like those two halves were two separate stories rather than one singular one.
 Still, like Roar, I’m excited for the sequel.

 I received a copy of this book from NetGalley.

 Top Ten Tuesday

-Top Ten of the Most Unique Books I’ve Read
+Top Ten of the Best Books I’ve Read So Far in 2017

 Waiting on Wednesday